Valoctocogene roxaparvovec: History

-The US Food and Drug Administration granted valoctocogene roxaparvovec orphan drug status in 2016, and breakthrough therapy designation in 2017.
+The US Food and Drug Administration (FDA) granted valoctocogene roxaparvovec orphan drug status in 2016, and breakthrough therapy designation in 2017.

-However, in late August 2020, BioMarin received a Complete Response Letter from the FDA, indicating that its Biologics License Application (which would have made valoctocogene roxaparvovec the first gene therapy to be approved for a bleeding disorder) would not be approved.
+However, in August 2020, BioMarin received a Complete Response Letter from the FDA, indicating that its Biologics License Application (which would have made valoctocogene roxaparvovec the first gene therapy to be approved for a bleeding disorder) would not be approved.
 The regulator was concerned that differences between results from the phase I/II trials (the 270-201 study) and the phase III trial (the 270-301 study) were too dissimilar with regard to durability, the latter suggesting that the protective effect of valoctocogene roxaparvovec wore off after approx. 12-18 months.

+The safety and effectiveness of valoctocogene roxaparvovec were evaluated in a multinational study in adult men 18 to 70 years of age with severe hemophilia A who were previously treated with factor VIII replacement therapy.
+Effectiveness was established based on results from a cohort of 112 participants followed up for at least 3 years after valoctocogene roxaparvovec treatment.
+Following the infusion, the mean annualized bleeding rate decreased from 5.4 bleeds per year at baseline to 2.6 bleeds per year.
+The majority of participants who received valoctocogene roxaparvovec received corticosteroids to suppress the immune system for the gene therapy to be effective and safe.
+The FDA granted the application for valoctocogene roxaparvovec orphan drug, breakthrough therapy, regenerative medicine advanced therapy, and priority review designations.
+The FDA granted approval of Roctavian to BioMarin Pharmaceutical Inc.

 Society and culture

 Legal status

 On 23 June 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Roctavian, intended for the treatment of severe haemophilia A. As Roctavian is an advanced therapy medicinal product, the CHMP positive opinion is based on an assessment by the Committee for Advanced Therapies.
 The applicant for this medicinal product is BioMarin International Limited.
 Valoctocogene roxaparvovec was approved for medical use in the European Union in August 2022.

+In June 2023, the US FDA approved valoctocogene roxaparvovec for the treatment of adults with severe hemophilia A without pre-existing antibodies to adeno-associated virus serotype 5 detected by an FDA-approved test.